-Date rape drugs are substances that if ingested make it easier for someone to rape or perform any sexual activity.
+Date-rape drugs are substances that if ingested make it easier for someone to rape or perform any sexual activity.
 The activity is without another person’s (man/woman) agreement (sexual assault).
-Date rape drugs are especially reportedly used at dance clubs and rave parties, so they are named as club drugs.
+Date-rape drugs are especially reportedly used at dance clubs and rave parties, so they are named club drugs.

-Usually, alcohol and certain medications are used as a date rape drug.
-Date rape drugs or alcohol may be put into your drinks without you knowing it.
+Usually, alcohol and certain medications are used as date-rape drugs.
+Date-rape drugs or alcohol may be put into your drinks without you knowing it.
 The victim may become confused, have trouble defending against unwanted sexual contact, or be unable to remember anything about the incident.
 Additionally, they can be used while committing other crimes such as robbery.
 In the United States, nearly 11 million women have been raped while drunk or drugged.

 Several drugs or medications are used to overpower a person to forget an incident.
-These drugs are colorless, tasteless, and odorless; therefore, these are easily added to any flavored drinks without the victim's knowledge.
-The following drugs are commonly used date rape drugs:
+These drugs are colorless, tasteless, and odorless; therefore, these are easily added to any flavored drink without the victim's knowledge.
+The following drugs are commonly used as date-rape drugs:

 Any type of drugs including marijuana, cocaine, prescription, or over-the-counter drugs such as antidepressants, tranquilizers, or sleeping pills aid to overpower a victim or make them forget an assault.